Sivakumar Varatharaju: 3 March emergency sitting

 On 3 March 2009, amidst a strong police presence, Sivakumar attempted to convene the emergency session of the assembly, but Pakatan Rakyat assemblypersons were barred from entering the State Secretariat.
 Sivakumar, wearing his full speaker robes and a songkok declared a tree in the parking lot of the State Secretariat as the meeting place.
 The session was witnessed by curious onlookers defying police warnings to stay away a motion of confidence in Mohammad Nizar Jamaluddin's government, a motion to affirm the suspension of Zambry Abdul Kadir's Barisan Nasional state exco and a motion to dissolve the assembly for snap polls were passed unanimously, 27–0.

 Barisan Nasional protested the legitimacy of the emergency session and none of their assembly members attended.
 Nizar despatched a letter to Sultan Azlan Shah to request an audience to discuss the dissolution of the assembly.

 The tree used for shade during the session was then dubbed the "Democracy Tree" by Pakatan Rakyat and a memorial plaque was unveiled on 8 March 2009, the first anniversary of the election which swept Pakatan Rakyat to power in Perak.
 A webpage commemorating the tree was also created.

 Batu Gajah MP (2013–present)

 In 2013, Sivakumar was re-elected to the Parliament seat of Batu Gajah and has held the seat ever since.

 Deputy Secretary-General of the Democratic Action Party (2017–present)

 Sivakumar was appointed as Deputy Secretary-General of DAP on 12 November 2017 after the 16th National Congress and Central Executive Committee (CEC) election along with then Seputeh MP Teresa Kok and then Taiping MP Nga Kor Ming.
 On 20 March 2022, Sivakumar was reappointed to the position although losing in the 17th National Congress and leadership election by being co-opted into the CEC for his reappointment.

+Minister of Human Resources

+Sivakumar was appointed as the Minister of Human Resources by Anwar Ibrahim in 2022.
+He is the only ethnic Indian full minister in Anwar Ibrahim Cabinet.